 It's important to keep your brand’s values and dignity intact despite the growth that it achieves.

 Work out precisely what you did right to begin with:

 - What’s so amazing about your brand that's leading to global growth?

-- What exactly makes your brand zing and stand out?
+- What exactly makes your brand stand out?

 - What makes your customers choose and stay loyal to you?

 - What does choosing you say to them about themselves?